Miguel Andújar Preview, Player Props: Pirates vs. Brewers

 Miguel Andújar At The Plate

-- Andujar has an RBI in four of 14 games this season, with multiple RBI in three of them.
+- Andujar has had an RBI in four games this season (26.7%), including three multi-RBI outings (20.0%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored a run in four of 14 games so far this year.
+- He has scored a run in four of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.